SHASHANKBHATT03/learntricks-edutech_internship/README.md

  K-Means Clustering is an Unsupervised Machine Learning algorithm, which groups the unlabeled dataset into different clusters.

-To know more about K means clustrering you may refer to this aarticle :
+To know more about K means clustrering you may refer to this article :

   https://www.geeksforgeeks.org/k-means-clustering-introduction/